alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week5.md

   };
 ```

+#### Add Authorization token to MessageForm

-Another place we need to make the same change is in `frontend-react-js/src/components/MessageForm.js` (in this case there is already some headers passing to backend)
+Another place we need to make the same change is in `frontend-react-js/src/components/MessageForm.js` (in this case there are already some headers passing to backend, so we will add only Authorization header)

 ```js
   const onsubmit = async (event) => {